korzh/FoxmindedMentoringTest/README.md

-# FoxmindedMentoringTest
+# Overview

-Test task for the mentor position on Foxminded.ua
+Test task project for the mentor position on Foxminded.ua